Pharmaceutical Science with Foundation Year

 In a nutshell

 Pharmaceutical science is at the cutting-edge of research and is an exceptionally versatile scientific discipline with opportunities in the field continuing to grow and develop.
 This course will provide you with a strong foundation in biological and chemical sciences, allowing you to progress onto either of the BSc (Hons) Pharmaceutical Science degree course.

-It is ideal if you want to develop your career along a conservation pathway but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
+It is ideal if you want to develop your career in biosciences but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
 This course may also appeal if you are returning to education or you wish to change career direction.

 - Gain a broad, basic knowledge of chemical principles to prepare you for more advanced study